 My dad bought me Kong Linghui special 3+2 alc (Check price), Anatomic handle, black tag circa 2003, paired it with a pair of Bryce 2.1mm sheets, and switched to pair Bryce fx 2.1mm sheets after fx version was released.
 Tried Butterfly Flextra (check price) though for once and some tsp rubbers.
 Some Donic and Tibhar rubbers as well perhaps.

 And the worst thing is dad reglue with inferior speed glue, and reglue once in two weeks.
 At that time dad and I didn’t notice the short duration of speed glue’s effect.

-I was lucky to win city and provincial baby cup in my country, but table tennis was like nightmare and crap, no fun at all.
+I was lucky to win the city and provincial baby cup in my country, but table tennis was like a nightmare and crap, no fun at all.
 I was a blocker, able to block, and to loop only at the beginning but really in doubt because didn’t understand the benefit of spin and didn’t able to spin well.

-Carbon blade is hell
+The carbon blade is hell

 What can I expect by having a pair of Bryce on a carbon blade for a 12 years old boy with no knowledge and no ability nor feeling of brushing spin?

 It was really a nightmare when dad yelled at me to spin while I only get the mediocre feeling for 3 out of 20 balls by that carbon Bryce setup.
 I was so frustrated, cried a lot.
 And it was happening for 3 years.
 Every day of table tennis practice is just like being in jail or hell.
 Jail if nothing bad happens, hell if my dad yelled at me.

 Then come 12 years of classical guitar career and I became 15 international awards winning guitarist and composer under my dad’s teaching which I felt far better instead of my previous table tennis career in my childhood.
 I started to have spare time and started again to play table tennis.